Mid-South Family & Community Empowerment Institute

 Benefits to Students

-The Institute would advance the pedagogic mission of the University of Memphis through the development of student placements in a supportive environment in direct contact with the Department of Social Work.
+The Institute would advance the pedagogic mission of the University of Memphis through the development of student placements in a supportive environment in direct contact with the School of Social Work.

 Ability to leverage community relationships to develop field internships to fit student needs, particularly: